kathimansilla/Some-Disney-characters/README.md

 - **Kathi Mansilla** @kathimansilla

-In the final examen of the second module we have to make a js page to show Disney characters with their names and images from a API.
-This site is under construction, currently, you can selected and save your favorites characters.
+In the final exam of the second module we have to program the js of a Disney characters's page and show them with their names and images.
+The data is extracted from an API.
+This site is under construction, currently, you can select and save your favorite characters in local storage.

 ## Tools: ⚒️